This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Spice Infusion: Add a dash of cinnamon or nutmeg to the peach mixture for a warmer flavor profile.
+• Add Spices: Add a pinch of cinnamon or nutmeg for extra warmth.

-• Nutty Crunch: Mix chopped almonds, pecans, or walnuts into the oat topping for an extra bite.
+• Nut Topping: Stir chopped pecans, almonds, or walnuts into the oat topping for crunch.

-These step-by-step photos and instructions help you visualize how to make a individual peach crisp.
+These step-by-step photos and instructions help you visualize how to make an individual peach crisp.
 See the recipe box below for ingredient amounts and full recipe instructions.

 diced peaches and sugar in a mixing bowl.

-1. Transfer the peaches to a 10-ounce ramekin.
+1. Assemble the Crisp: Transfer the peaches to a 10-ounce ramekin.

 an unbaked peach crisp in a small ramekin.

-1. Make the crisp topping: In a small bowl, stir together flour, oats, and sugar.
-Cut the butter into small pieces and add them to the bowl.
-Blend in the butter using a fork and mix until well combined.
+1. Make the Topping: In a small bowl, mix flour, oats, and sugar.
+Cut the butter into small pieces and blend it in with a fork until the mixture is well combined.

 flour, oats, sugar and butter in a small mixing bowl.

-1. Scatter the topping evenly over the peaches.
+1. Add the Topping: Evenly scatter the topping over the peaches.
 Place the ramekin on a small rimmed baking sheet.

 crisp topping over a small peach crisp.